-You can get a Medicare supplemental plan only if you have Original Medicare.
-Medigap covers Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).
-It does not cover Medicare Part C (Medicare Advantage Plans), Medicare Part D (prescription drug plans) or any other private health insurance, Medicaid, Veterans' Administration benefits, or TRICARE.
+You can get a Medicare Supplement Plan only if you already have Original Medicare.
+Medigap covers Medicare Part A (hospital insurance) and Medicare Part B (medical insurance), but it does not cover Medicare Part C (Medicare Advantage plans), Medicare Part D (prescription drug plans), or any other private health insurance, Medicaid, Veterans' Administration benefits, or TRICARE.

-Because Medigap policies are regulated by state and Federal laws, all benefits for all options are the same regardless of insurer.
-The differences will be in the price, who administers the plan, and which of the ten options the insurer chooses to offer.
-You may want to choose a health insurer that you already feel comfortable with.
-Or you can shop around for the best prices.
+Because Medigap policies are regulated by state and Federal laws, the benefits for all the coverage options are the same regardless of insurer.
+The differences will be in the price, who administers the plan, and which of the 10 options the insurer chooses to offer.
+Choose a health insurer you trust, and shop around for the best prices.

-Your open enrollment for Medigap supplemental insurance begins the first month you are covered under Medicare Part B. You have six months to enroll.
-If you are under 65, check with your state's Social Security Administration to see if they offer additional open enrollment periods.
+Your open enrollment for Medigap supplemental insurance begins the first day of the month in which you turn 65 and are covered under Medicare Part B. You have six months to enroll.
+If you are under 65, check with your state's Social Security Administration to see if it offers additional open enrollment periods.

 As long as you enroll during this six-month open enrollment period, the insurance company cannot refuse to sell you a Medigap policy, charge you more because you have health problems, or make you wait for coverage to begin.
-You may, however, have to wait up to six months for coverage of a pre-existing condition.
-That means, if you have a specific health problem when you enroll, you may have to wait up to six months to be covered for medical services associated with that health problem.
-Original Medicare will still cover that health problem even if your Medicare supplement plan doesn't cover your out-of-pocket costs.
+However, you may have to wait up to six months for coverage of a pre-existing condition.
+Original Medicare will still cover that health problem even if your Medicare Supplement Plan doesn't cover your out-of-pocket costs.

-If you do not enroll in a Medicare supplemental plan during your open enrollment period, then the private insurance company may "underwrite" the plan.
-That means you may be subject to a physical, and the insurance company can either refuse to sell you the plan or they can adjust your premium based on your health status.
+If you enroll in a Medicare Supplement Plan outside of your open enrollment period, the private insurance company may "underwrite" the plan.
+That means you may be subject to a physical, and the insurance company can refuse to sell you the plan or they can adjust your premium based on your health status.

-If you enroll in a Medicare Advantage Plan, you should cancel your Medigap policy.
-However, if you later return to Original Medicare (Parts A and B), you have a twelve-month special enrollment period to sign up for a Medigap supplemental plan.
+If you enroll in a Medicare Advantage plan, you are not allowed to use and can't be sold a Medigap policy.
+However, if you later return to Original Medicare, Parts A and B, you have a 12-month special enrollment period to sign up for a Medigap Supplement Plan.

 How insurance companies set Medigap premiums